 Breaking Worlds is the game run by CLS for the 2016-2018 academic years.
 It is a game of adventure, discovery, and intrigue set in a world of high fantasy and mysticism.

 For many years, the island realm of Arginet has enjoyed peace and prosperity, ruled over by an ancient nobility and guided by the spirits of the elements and the ancestors.
 But in the last year cracks have started appearing in the fabric of reality in a metaphysical outburst known simply as the Breaking.
 Unstable rifts have opened to other planes of existence, disgorging strange creatures both human and monstrous, and the boundaries of the spirit world itself have grown weak.

 You play one of a loose group of adventurers working to fight - or exploit - the unknown threat of the Breaking, while navigating the mysteries of the spirit world and the cutthroat political rivalries between the Noble Houses, the Royal Armies, and the Reform Coalition.

 Will you go freelance, or pick a faction to side with?
 Are you ready to face the horrors of the beyond?
 What do you stand for - and how far are you prepared to go?

 You don't need to pay anything the first week you play.
 After that, to become a member of CLS for the year, you need to pay a one-off charge of five pounds.
-Charactering a Friday night interactive costs four pounds each time, but monstering and attending linears is free.
+Charactering a Friday night interactive costs four pounds each time (or five for those with a regular income), but monstering and attending linears is free.
 After you have settled in you will probably find that you want to buy some costume or weapons for yourself, but we have lots of advice on how you can make your own costume cheaply.

 Breaking Worlds sessions run on Fridays and Saturdays during university term, the times and locations are published on our website front page.
 For more details on what happens at the different types of event we run, please look under Events We Run.